III-This-is-fine/warszta-wawa/README.md

 - [x] Android
 - [ ] iOS (not tested)

+## Icon

-## If you want to change the icon, change it in at `assets/images/icon.png` and run:
+If you want to change the icon, change it in at `assets/images/icon.png` and run:

 ```bash
 dart run flutter_launcher_icons